Regulate Concentrated Animal Feeding Operations (CAFOs)

 - In Maryland (2017 MD SB 773), which has many poultry operations, legislators considered a bill to direct the Department of the Environment to conduct a compliance assessment of itself and the state’s CAFOs with state and federal regulations.

-- New Jersey (2021 NJ SB 3041) is considering a bill to ban gestation and veal crates and name restricting movement or providing inadequate space to farm animals a criminal offense.
+- New Jersey (2021 NJ SB 3041) considered a bill to ban gestation and veal crates and to name restricting movement or providing inadequate space to farm animals a criminal offense.

 - Nevada (2021 NV AB399) passed a bill banning the sale of eggs from hens raised in battery cages and required all eggs sold in the state to be from cage-free facilities.